vmware-tanzu/cartographer/rfc/rfc-0000-input-output-correlation.md

 [what-it-is]: #what-it-is

-New fields are added to templates which allow template authors to specify correlation rules using `observedMatches`, which informs Cartographer of how to compare the resource's output (published in the owner's status) with its inputs (based on where the input values were substituted into the resource stamped bt template).
+New fields are added to templates which allow template authors to specify correlation rules using `correlationRules`, which informs Cartographer of how to compare the resource's output (published in the owner's status) with its inputs (based on where the input values were substituted into the resource stamped bt template).
 Where the output does not expose useful matching information, it is possible to match against the resource's `spec` instead, with some caveats.